Ricardo Duchesne: Subsequent work

 Duchesne has voiced vehement criticisms of political correctness, multiculturalism, and immigration.
 He has bemoaned what he describes as a "relentless occupation of the West by hordes of Muslims and Africans", and states that "only out of the coming chaos and violence will strong White men rise to resurrect the West."
-Duchesne also criticizes some conservatives for advancing the idea that Western political identity is based only on universal liberal democratic values that are true for all human beings.
+Duchesne also criticizes some conservatives for advancing the idea that Western political identity is based on universal liberal democratic values that are true for all human beings.
 He argues that liberalism is uniquely Western and that Western identity is also deeply connected to the ethnic character of Europeans.
 More recently, Duchesne has argued that civic nationalism is consistent with a strong collective sense of ethnic national identity.

 In mid-2014, he created the blog "Council of European Canadians" with the stated purpose that "Canada should remain majority, not exclusively, European in its ethnic composition and cultural character [because] Canada is a nation created by individuals with an Anglo/French-European heritage, not by individuals from diverse races and cultures."
-He has denied being a racist to the mainstream press, but has nonetheless become more comfortable with white identity politics in the articles he writes for his blog.
+Legal scholar Amy Lai describes Duchesne's Twitter account as "race-obsessed", stating that "In fact, Duchesne never hides his racial politics in his social media posts, which are consistently dripping with his obsession with skin color and the superiority of the white race."
+Jonathan Turcotte-Summers has described him as a "race war advocate."
+Duchesne has denied being a racist to the mainstream press, but has nonetheless become more comfortable with white identity politics in the articles he writes for his blog.
+After he founded the blog, the views he expressed in it began to seep into his classroom and lectures, giving rise to complaints from students and other faculty members.